kubevirt/user-guide/docs/latest_release_notes.md

 - Support for pinned IO threads
 - Support for virtio net multi-queue
 - Support for image upload (depending on CDI)
-- Support for custom entity lists with more VM details (cusomt columns)
+- Support for custom entity lists with more VM details (custom columns)
 - Support for IP and MAC address reporting of all vNICs
 - Basic support for guest agent status reporting
 - More structured logging